hanami/guides/content/v2.1/introduction/building-a-web-app.md

 require_relative "support/database_cleaner"
 ```

-Finally, enable rom-rb's rake tasks for database migrations by appending the following to the `Rakefile`:
+Finally, enable ROM's rake tasks for database migrations by appending the following to the `Rakefile`:

 ```ruby
 # Rakefile